HumanCellAtlas/dcp-community/charters/charter-template.md

 ## Description

 _Describe the vision of the project in **2-3** sentences.
-Consider this section as your "elevator pitch" to new community members._
+Consider this section as your "elevator pitch" to new community members.
+For software charters, indicate whether the project is specific to HCA DCP or has the potential for reuse by other communities: "The Data Store is designed to be reused in multiple projects, with HCA being the first user."_

 ## Definitions [Optional]